sunsided/silly-demos/README.md

 **Automatic Deployment**: Push to the main branch triggers automatic build and deployment via GitHub Actions, with the base path automatically configured to match the repository name.

+**Client-Side Routing**: The app uses a 404.html redirect solution to handle direct navigation to React Router routes on GitHub Pages, ensuring URLs like `/circle-collision` work correctly when accessed directly.

 For detailed deployment instructions, see [GITHUB_PAGES.md](GITHUB_PAGES.md).

 ## Available Demos